 The term “resin” can refer to both solids and liquids, but most often refers to liquids that harden with the application of heat, light, or setting agents.
 Flexible Resin is part of a subset of resins made by Formlabs that are relatively soft and malleable.

 While some resins lack stiffness due to environmental conditions or improper post-processing, others are meant to be flexible — Formlabs’ Flexible Resin falls into this category.
-These resins are typically used for stereolithography (SLA), an additive manufacturing method in which a high-powered laser hardens liquid resin layer-by-layer to create the desired 3D shape.
+These resins are typically used for stereolithography (SLA), a 3D printing process in which a high-powered laser hardens liquid resin layer-by-layer to create the desired 3D shape.

 Properties and mechanical specifications of Flexible Resin